 “THERAPIST‘S AND PATIENT’S SUBJECTIVITIES AS PARENTS: MUTUAL INFLUENCES”

-Faculty: Leslie Gibson, Steven Tuber, Neil Altman, Jackie Gotthold, Francis La Barre, (USA), Macarena Lopez (Chile)
+Faculty: Leslie Gibson, Steven Tuber, Neil Altman, Jackie Gotthold, Frances La Barre, (USA), Macarena Lopez (Chile)

 Moderated by: Marco Bernabei (Italy) and Aleksandra Misiolek (Spain)

 Monday October 2 to Sunday, October 15, 2017

 Readings will include Leslie Gibson’s chapter “The Therapist’s Experience as Parent” from Steven Tuber book “Parenting” (2016) Readings will be provided to all registrants.